 The "net pension liability" is an actuarial present value of credited projected benefits (a standardized measure for financial statement disclosure of the present value of pension benefits, adjusted for the effects of projected salary increases, estimated to be payable in the future by the Plan as a result of members' service to date) less the pension plan's net position available for paying such benefits.
 The measure is intended to help users assess the Plan's funding status on a going concern basis, assess progress made in accumulating sufficient assets to pay benefits when due, and make comparisons among public employee retirement systems.
 The Plan has not reported or attributed measurements of assets or the net pension liability on the basis of the group of members who are Authority employees.
-The City's net pension liability at December 31, 2020 (the date of the most recent available information) is \$195,489.
-As of December 31, 2021, the Authority and the City have not determined the ultimate amount to be paid (the Authority's proportion of the City's net position liability) by the Authority pending completion of an actuarial study and therefore, has not been recorded on the statement of net position.
+The City's net pension liability at December 31, 2021 (the date of the most recent available information) is \$206,113.
+As of December 31, 2022, the Authority and the City have not determined the ultimate amount to be paid (the Authority's proportion of the City's net position liability) by the Authority pending completion of an actuarial study and therefore, a net pension liability has not been recorded on the statement of net position.
+An actuarial study will be performed in the future.
 The Authority is estimating their proportion of the net pension liability to be between \$20 and \$30 million.